 - Core text levels of complexity align to the recommended levels for the grade level. - Course content is paced to provide flexibility and scaffolding to meet the varying needs of students. - Flexible pacing and instructional scaffolds to support student progress towards meeting grade level standards.

-Course # Course Name Grade Recommendations Credits 220 AP 10 Completion of AP World History with a 5 United States minimum average of 77 Dual Credit History 1+ or Eligible
+Course # Course Name Grade Recommendations Credits 220 AP 10 Completion of AP World History with a 5 United States minimum average of 70